Some people have a tendency to ignore the Shiba Inu pros and cons that exist and wind up taking on a dog that they’re not prepared for.

 Sometimes they’ll willingly do something they’re expected to do; other times, they won’t.
 It’s all about what they feel like doing.
 This indifferent or standoffish behavior is often confused with a lack of affection.
 It isn’t a lack of affection, but rather a streak of independence.

-22. Higher Prey Drive than Other Dogs
+3. Higher Prey Drive Than Other Dogs

 The Shiba Inu breed was originally bred to be hunters, and if that prey drive is not trained out of them early in life, it can be a problem for years to come.
 This is particularly true with its aggression toward other small animals.